betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Voting or Polling

-This is a feature that allows the host to ask participants a question and have then anonymously vote their responses.
+This is a feature that allows the host to ask participants a question and have them anonymously vote their responses.
+In the absence of this feature, a decent work-around is using on-demand [Google forms](https://www.google.com/forms/about/).

 ### Screen Sharing